 Real property consists of land or a combination of land and building improvements.
 The County Assessor determines the fair cash value according to how this real estate is being used.
 Any change in the property during the year, such as new construction or the removal of a building, results in a reassessment.
-The assessor must reassess each piece of real property at least every four years.
+The County Assessor must visually inspect each piece of real property at least every four years.